jcreigno/nodejs-scripts/extractor/README.md

 'end'
 -----
 Sent when end of stream is reached.
+The current accumulator is given as first parameter to the event listener.